GenomeDK/genomedk-docs/index.rst

     :status: ongoing
     :quiet:

+.. container:: lead

-**GenomeDK is a national high-performance computing facility for bioinformatics and life sciences managed by Center for Genome Analysis and Personalized Medicine, located at Aarhus University, Denmark.**
+  GenomeDK is a national high-performance computing facility for bioinformatics and life sciences managed by the Joint AU/RM Genome Data Center, located at Aarhus University, Denmark.

 ---